edubergeek/numerai-pipeline/README.md

 ## Release Notes
 -    1.0 - added support for ATLAS data release
+-    1.3 - added support for autoencoding classifier and force download

 ## Todo
 There are endless improvements to be made to any software project.